Kathleen-Vierstraete/pixel-perfect-team-backend/README.md

 # Pixel Perfect Back-End

-Pixel Perfect Back-End is an API for an e-commerce site called Pixel Perfect.
+Pixel Perfect Back-End is an API for an e-commerce site called Pixel Perfect...

 Requirements:
 - PHP 8.1.0 or higher